Hitask/play-messagefiles/README.md

 ## Play message files

 This module allows you to split localization `messages` files into separate manageable files.
+Localized messages prefixed by file name.
+This allows for granular organization of localizations of large websites with lot of pages.

+The module is sucecssfully used at HiTask project management service http://hitask.com for website and web application localization.

 You can organize files in folder-per-language structure, containing multiple files:
 ```